 You could chop all the shrimp into paste form to make the burger patty.
 But we won’t do that for my shrimp patty.
 I like plump shrimp texture when I bite into the burger, so what I do is to create grid lines by cutting shallow cuts on one side of the shrimp.
 This way the shrimps become more pliable, and you can form a patty shape with 3-4 shrimps, depending on the burger bun size.

 Ebi Katsu Burgers in fast food restaurants use smaller shrimps (because they are cheaper), but if you’re making it at home, you can buy larger shrimps to make Ebi Katsu Burger.
 It’s the benefit of home cooking!
-And the larger shrimps definitely has better texture.
+And the larger shrimp definitely has a better texture.

 Why shredded cabbage?
 I often receive this question when my readers read my tonkatsu and chicken katsu recipes.
 Shredded cabbage is always served with katsu, it’s the norm in Japan.
-The crisp texture of cabbage and refreshing green leaves complements deep fried dishes well.
-So almost always, deep fried katsu burger includes shredded cabbage.
+The crisp texture of cabbage and refreshing green leaves complements deep-fried dishes well.
+So almost always, deep-fried katsu burger includes shredded cabbage.
 The tip to cut cabbage super thinly?
-Use a sharp knife, and practice. 🙂
+I use this cabbage slicer and it works magically!
+You can always use a sharp knife and practice.

 Panko crusted seafoods such as crab croquette and Ebi Fry are typically served with tartar sauce in Japan.
 If you have your favorite recipe, you can use it.
 Otherwise, my recipe here is a quick and delicious recipe that can be handy.